guanghetv/guanghetv.github.io/_posts/2015-06-18-a-style-of-coding-with-es6.markdown

 ---
 layout: post
-title:  "a style of coding with es6"
+title:  "A style of coding with es6"
 category: tech
 author: "link"
 ---